WHEN:

 WHO:

 We welcome everyone here!
 If you are interested in riding in the breathtaking West, following hounds, or learning about this sport, contact us!
 Newbies and juniors are encouraged to participate.
 We have horses available for lease - or bring your own.
-Our country is challenging and the sport is spectacular.
+Our country is challenging, and the sport is spectacular.
 Seasoned fox hunters from all over the world will enjoy Foxhunting Montana-Style.

 COST: